 Retail: The closure of most physical shops has severely penalised many brands and it has further weakened the ones which were already struggling.
 Food and beverages, a sector that was emerging as a strong new trend for retail with a steady growth in recent years, has been critically impacted too.
 For most retailers, managing the turnover drop related to the slowdown in demand and at the same time maintaining enough cash for the recovery represent the most critical challenges.

 Investment principles & strategy

-The main appetite is for investing in core and core-plus assets in the largest European cities, with a focus on prime office buildings, high-street retail and other retail space and with indirect investments in Asia and North America.
-Generali Real Estate uses a disciplined risk-return based investment and divestiture process to maintain a high-quality portfolio.
+The main appetite is for investing in core and core plus assets in the largest European cities, with a focus on prime office, logistics, residential and CRE debt and with indirect investments in Asia.
+Generali Real Estate uses a disciplined risk-return based investment and divestiture process to maintain a high quality portfolio.

 Strategic corporate development

 Coherently with Generali Group strategy, aimed at enlarging its external investor base, GRE is currently developing a cross-border investment programme aimed to offer to investors a broader real estate investment exposure and diversification in terms of asset classes, geographies, risk-reward profiles.
 In this context GRE SGR is currently managing 10 real estate investment funds, targeting extenal clients, institutional ones in particular, and in the next years will further enlarge its catalogue by managing additional vehicles.

 Generali Real Estate periodically evaluates its performance against a number of benchmarks, according to best market practices.
 The performance of each fund is measured and analysed by independent third parties on a regular basis.